What is Corporate Social Responsibility (CSR)

 Corporations at present are facing the challenge of sustaining in the era of extensive globalization.
-The world is now getting more interconnected so the business world is putting more effort into improving their public relations and paying more attention to establish themselves as a good corporate citizen.
-Current global issues like climate change, food insecurity, war and conflict, health, and education have a terrible impact on the corporations’ ability to benefit and grow.
+The world is now getting more interconnected so the business world is putting more effort into improving its public relations and paying more attention to establishing itself as a good corporate citizen.
+Current global issues like climate change, food insecurity, war and conflict, health, and education have a terrible impact on corporations’ ability to benefit and grow.
 Therefore Companies are adopting CSR policies to see how they can play a role in resolving these challenges.
 What is Corporate Social Responsibility (CSR).

-Corporate social responsibility means to have the awareness that you and your company has an obligation and certain responsibilities towards the society at large and not just towards the company itself.
+Corporate social responsibility means having the awareness that you and your company have an obligation and certain responsibilities towards society at large and not just towards the company itself.
 CSR is about doing business while taking the social and environmental impacts of its operations into account.
 CSR is about implementing strategies to deliver on these social expectations in a way that generates positive benefits for the society and environment and the company gains financial or reputational value for the business itself.

 CSR has proved to improve employee productivity, reduce operational costs through environmental efficiencies and measurably reduce key CSR-related risks to revenue and reputation.4Front Consulting, a specialist CSR and Sustainability consultancy has suggested that Companies incorporating CSR policies in their business strategies have performed better on 3 out of 4 financial measures than those without it and have generated over 18% higher profits.